-- Support equipment as small as 1 OpenU tall (48mm) - Conform to the shape shown in Detail B (Figure 6) - Provide a continuous ground path from the equipment to the Open Rack frame - Have a finish that does not encourage the growth of metal whiskers - Be recessed between the vertical posts so that the 538mm equipment bay width is not reduced - Support an evenly distributed load of at least 7kN load per pair without taking a permanent set.
+- Support equipment as small as 1 OpenU tall (48mm) - Conform to the shape shown in Detail C (Figure 6).
+An exception may be made for the 20mm dimension defining the length of the support shelf is the shelf is one continuous shelf along the entire width of the rack instead of 2 smaller shelves. - Provide a continuous ground path from the equipment to the Open Rack frame - Have a finish that does not encourage the growth of metal whiskers - Be recessed between the vertical posts so that the 538mm equipment bay width is not reduced - Support an evenly distributed load of at least 7000N load per pair without taking a permanent set or intruding into the OpenU below.